flox/flox/cli/flox/doc/flox-install.md

 Install IDs also provide a way to give packages more semantically meaningful, convenient, or aesthetically pleasing names in the manifest (e.g. `node21` instead of `nodejs_21`).
-When not explicitly provided, the install ID is inferred based on the path.
+When not explicitly provided, the install ID is inferred based on the pkg-path.
 For pkg-paths that consist of a single attribute (e.g. `ripgrep`) the install ID is set to that attribute.
-For pkg-paths that consist of multiple attributes (e.g. `python310Packages.pip`) the install ID is set to the last attribute in the path (e.g. `pip`).
+For pkg-paths that consist of multiple attributes (e.g. `python310Packages.pip`) the install ID is set to the last attribute in the pkg-path (e.g. `pip`).

 You may also specify packages to be installed via [`flox-edit(1)`](./flox-edit.md),